How to Choose the Right Scuba BCD for You

 Back Inflate Scuba BCDs place the bladder behind the diver.
 Many divers find this more comfortable, as it allows for easier movement, and feels less restrictive.
 A rear inflation BC also helps divers maintain a horizontal body position while in the water.
 This style is more streamlined and usually has fewer pockets.

-When choosing which style best suits you, consider what activities you’ll be participating in while diving and whether you’d prefer lots of D-rings and pockets (Jacket) or a more streamlined/minimalist style (Back Inflate).
+When choosing which style best suits you, consider what activities you’ll be participating in while diving.
+Also consider whether you’d prefer lots of D-rings and pockets (Jacket) or a more streamlined/minimalist style (Back Inflate).
 That’ll help narrow down which style you’ll be happier with, then we can move on to other considerations.

 The next thing I want to talk about is safety.
-This is probably the primary reason I recommend purchasing your own BCD because when you’re familiar with your gear, you can react without hesitation.
+This is probably the primary reason I recommend purchasing your own BCD.
+When you’re familiar with your gear, you can react without hesitation.
 This is why you want to choose a BC that you are comfortable with and that you can operate easily.
 The things I tend to focus on in safety include Integrated quick release weight pockets and Dump valves.

-Integrated quick release weight pockets - You need weights to counteract your buoyancy and these pockets allow you to carry all your weight in your BC, removing the need for a weight belt and making you more streamlined in the water.
+Integrated quick release weight pockets - You need weights to counteract your buoyancy.
+These pockets allow you to carry all your weight in your BC, removing the need for a weight belt.
+This is an easy way to make you more streamlined in the water.
 Also considered safer than a weight belt because you can, in an emergency, quickly and easily drop your weight one-handed.
 You’ll want to double check the weight capacity to ensure the BC you choose can carry enough weight to sink you and your gear.

 A comfortable Scuba BCD is the difference between having fun and surviving the dive.
 I like to recommend Scuba BCs with adjustable shoulder, chest, and waist straps.
 This allows us to get the sizing in height and width right so your BC fits like it was made just for you.
 Your BC should inflate around you, not squeeze you when inflated.
 Additionally, a properly fitted BC, especially when you’re trying it on without your wetsuit, should have about 6 inches of webbing to spare at each adjustment point.